 Adult Dinner Tour #3 – Newport, Vermont| 10.06.18

 Many of Newport’s restaurants line the banks of Lake Memphremagog.
-This provides some with wonderful views, and makes others in close proximity.
+This provides some with wonderful views, and put others right near the boardwalk.
 This makes Newport a perfect place for an adult dinner tour.

 Take the Newport Dinner Tour

 Click on the links to view our full reviews of each restaurant and their food.